semgrep/semgrep-docs/docs/deepsemgrep/semgrep-pro-data-flow.md

 ## Introduction

-This article documents data flow analysis implementation of Semgrep Pro Engine in Semgrep Cloud Platform and helps you to enable and find it on the Findings page.
+This article documents the data flow analysis implementation of Semgrep Pro Engine in the Semgrep Cloud Platform and helps you to enable and find it on the Findings page.

 ## Viewing the path of tainted data